First ride setup

 • The SRAM mobile app is still where target pressure is defined for the sensors.

-• If live pressure appears but high/low status looks wrong, check the pressure target in SRAM first.
+• If live pressure appears but high or low status looks wrong, check the pressure target in SRAM mobile app first.

-• For multiple bikes or wheelsets, clear set names help distinguish configurations before using Auto mode.
+• For multiple bikes or wheelsets, use unique set names to help distinguish sets before using Auto mode.

 Because SRAM AXS stores the target pressure and alert range in the sensor itself, TubeWitch stays in sync with the TyreWiz LED behavior and sensor status.